1:1 Mentorship + Placement Support

 • Sorting + binary search

-Premium standard: We’re not chasing contests here.
-We’re training for interviews — efficiently, with the right patterns and the right practice.
+Premium standard: We are not chasing random questions.
+We are training for interviews — efficiently, with the right patterns and the right practice.

 Core interview patterns